 Theatre & Music

-For the School of Theatre & Music, the show must go on, even during a pandemic
+For the School of Theatre and Music, the show must go on, even during a pandemic

 As the COVID-19 pandemic pushed classes and most of the campus online at the University of Illinois Chicago, UIC’s School of Theatre & Music pivoted to meet the challenge of presenting acting and music instruction — by their nature communal — by providing in-person, virtual and hybrid instruction.